Arts and Cultural Industries graduate destinations

 Specialist careers support

 Sector-specific careers advice is available for each department and one-to-ones are available with our dedicated team.
-Students can attend weekly careers drop-ins and build your skills through workshops on areas such as LinkedIn, presentation skills and pitching.
+Students can attend weekly careers drop-ins and build skills through workshops on areas such as LinkedIn, presentation skills and pitching.
 And it doesn't end when they graduate.
 Our careers services are available to alumni for three years after graduation.

 Some of our graduates choose to go on to further study.
 Some choose professional disciplines like teaching, journalism, law, public policy, publishing and international management.
 Others prefer to deepen their understanding of subjects such as English Literature or Creative Writing by doing Masters or PhD level study.